marcoseraphin/Plugin.Maui.AddToCalendar/README.md

-# Plugin.Maui.Feature Template
+# Plugin.Maui.AddToCalendar Template

-The `Plugin.Maui.Feature` repository is a template repository that can be used to bootstrap your own .NET MAUI plugin project.
+The `Plugin.Maui.AddToCalendar` repository is a template repository that can be used to bootstrap your own .NET MAUI plugin project.
 You can use this project structure as a blueprint for your own work.

 This template contains: